Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification/README.md

 To reproduce our results, the Kaggle notebook must be forked and executed 8 times, one for each model, changing only the content of the first cell (input) each time.

-For example, for the model 1, the content of the input cell should be:
+For example, for model 1, the content of the input cell should be:
 ```python
 tfrec_shape = 256
 comp_data = "2020"